Saatvik-Lochan/odin-landing-page/README.md

 # odin-landing-page
-A landing page designed while going through the odin project
+A landing page designed as a part of the ODIN project.